artsy/README/playbooks/support/scheduling.md

    > The upcoming Engineering On-Call rotations are up on OpsGenie.
 Please take some time to review the schedule
    > and trade shifts as needed.

+1. Schedule a reminder in Slack to remove the previous rotations and remove -next rotation name suffixes.
-1. Schedule a reminder to repeat this process for the next round
+1. Schedule a reminder in Slack to repeat this process for the next round about a month before the next round is schedule to end.

 [team navigator]: https://team.artsy.net